japer-technology/github-minimum-intelligence/README.md

 ---

 Drop a single `.github-minimum-intelligence` folder into any repo and you have a fully functional AI agent.
 Every GitHub issue becomes a conversation thread.
-The agent reads your message, thinks, responds, and commits its work — all inside your repository.
+The agent reads your message, thinks, responds, and commits its work - all inside your repository.

-Powered by the [pi coding agent](https://github.com/badlogic/pi-mono).
-Conversation history is committed to git, giving the agent long-term memory across sessions.
+Powered by [pi mono](https://github.com/badlogic/pi-mono) conversation history is committed to git, giving your agent long-term memory across sessions.
 It can search prior context, edit or summarize past conversations, and all changes are versioned.

-> **Quick-start**: An `ANTHROPIC_API_KEY` secret is all you need — but any [supported LLM provider](#supported-providers) works.
+> **Quick-start**: An `ANTHROPIC_API_KEY` secret is all you need - but any [supported LLM provider](#supported-providers) works.

 ---

 ## Your Data, Your Environment

 With a typical LLM, every question you ask and every answer you receive lives on _someone else's_ platform.
 You copy code out of a chat window, paste it into your editor, and hope you grabbed the right version.
-The knowledge you build up is trapped in a third-party service — scattered across browser tabs and chat logs you'll never find again.
+The knowledge you build up is trapped in a third-party service - scattered across browser tabs and chat logs you'll never find again.

 **Minimum Intelligence flips that model.** Every prompt you write and every response the agent produces is committed directly to your repository as part of its normal workflow.
 There is nothing to copy, nothing to paste, and nothing stored outside your control.